Helena Blavatsky: Theosophy, the Masters, and the "Ancient Wisdom"

 Blavatsky was the leading theoretician of the Theosophical Society, responsible for establishing its "doctrinal basis".
 The ideas expounded in her published texts provide the basis from which the Society and wider Theosophical movement emerged.
 Blavatsky's Theosophical ideas were a form of occultism.
 She subscribed to the anti-Christian current of thought within Western esotericism which emphasized the idea of an ancient and universal "occult science" that should be revived.
 Blavatsky stated that the Theosophical teachings were passed on to her by adepts, who lived in various parts of the world.

 Fundamentally, the underlying concept behind Blavatsky's Theosophy was that there was an "ancient wisdom religion" which had once been found across the world, and which was known to various ancient figures, such as the Greek philosopher Plato and the ancient Hindu sages.

-Blavatsky connected this ancient wisdom religion to Hermetic philosophy, a worldview in which everything in the universe is identified as an emanation from a Godhead.
+Blavatsky connected this ancient wisdom religion to Hermetic philosophy, a worldview in which everything in the universe is identified as an emanation from the Godhead.
 Blavatsky believed that all of the world's religions developed from this original global faith.

 Blavatsky understood her Theosophy to be the heir to the Neoplatonist philosophers of Late Antiquity, who had also embraced Hermetic philosophy.
-Blavatsky claimed that due to Christianization in Europe, this magical tradition was lost there, but it persisted in modified form in India and Africa, promoting a self-consciously magical disenchantment narrative.
-In turn, Blavatsky believed that the Theosophical movement's revival of the "ancient wisdom religion" would lead to it spreading across the world, eclipsing the established world religions.
+Blavatsky claimed that due to Christianization in Europe, this magical tradition was lost there, while it persisted in modified form in India and Africa.
+She promoted a self-consciously magical disenchantment narrative.
+Blavatsky believed that the Theosophical movement's revival of the "ancient wisdom religion" would spread across the world, eclipsing the established world religions.

 Thus, in bringing these Theosophical ideas to humanity, Blavatsky viewed herself as a messianic figure.

 According to Goodrick-Clarke, the Theosophical Society "disseminated an elaborate philosophical edifice involving a cosmogony, the macrocosm of the universe, spiritual hierarchies, and intermediary beings, the latter having correspondences with a hierarchical conception of the microcosm of man."

-Officially, the Society-based itself upon the following three objectives:
+Officially, the Society based itself upon the following three objectives: